andandandand/non-deteministic-finite-automaton-parsing/README.md

 ![nfa.png](https://bitbucket.org/repo/rndAKA/images/3388128771-nfa.png)

-Java (6+) implementation of a [nondeterministic finite automaton](http://en.wikipedia.org/wiki/Nondeterministic_finite_automaton).
-String are only accepted if they are consumed while being on a final state.
-The automaton's transitions and evaluated strings are defined in an input text file.
+Java (6+) implementation of a [nondeterministic finite automaton](http://en.wikipedia.org/wiki/Pushdown_automaton).
+String are only accepted if they are consumed while being on a final state, with an empty stack.
+The automaton's transitions, stack operatrions, and evaluated strings are defined in an input text file.
 Output declaring strings as accepted/rejected is printed in console and saved in output.txt.
 To execute call from terminal

 ```
 #!bash

-java NFAParsing < input.txt
+java PDAParsing < input.txt
 ```

 ##Input file definition##